anushkarao5/SuperconductorRegressionAnalysis/README.md

 In simple terms, we are:
 1) Comparing many versions of the same model type (ex: linear regression)
-2) Comparing the best version of each model type (ex: linear regression, ridge, lasso, ect)
+2) Comparing the best version of each model type (ex: best linear regression, best ridge, best lasso, ect)

 ### Using All Features